yogthos/yogthos.github.com/content/md/posts/2025-12-11-edge-aware-pixelation.md

 ![stock portrait](/img/pixelation/CANADAMIKE.jpg)

-The result ends up looking something like the following when using a naive pixelation algorithm.
+The result ends up looking something like the following when using a naive pixelation algorithm:

 ![Naive pixelation](/img/pixelation/pixelated-naive.png)